Soccer's 'King' Pele mourned around the globe

 In New York, where Pele received a $1 million-a-year salary to play in the fledgling North American Soccer League in 1975, fans thanked him for opening up the United States to the "beautiful game."

-"No one did more for this sport here, and everywhere," said Major League Soccer side NYCFC.
+Outside of soccer, sporting greats paid tribute, with Jamaica's eight-times Olympic sprint champion Usain Bolt writing on Twitter: "A Sporting Legend.
+Rest in Peace King Pele."

+International Olympic Committee President Thomas Bach called him "a great sporting icon."

-(Reporting by Amy Tennery in New York, Ken Ferris in London, Simon Jennings in Bengaluru, Tommy Lund in Gdansk, Rory Carroll in Los Angeles)
+(Reporting by Amy Tennery in New York, Ken Ferris in London, Simon Jennings in Bengaluru, Tommy Lund in Gdansk, Rory Carroll in Los Angeles, and Carolina Pulice in Mexico City, Editing by Rosalba O'Brien)

 ((Amy.Tennery@thomsonreuters.com; 917-361-8594;))